DEGIRO Fees Explained

 What is AutoFX on DEGIRO and should I use it?

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
-Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.
+Always review DEGIRO’s current terms, fees, and eligibility on their official website before opening or funding an account.
+Fee structures are subject to change; verify the current schedule at DEGIRO’s official fee page.